bifferos/explodeinstaller/README.md

-It differs from other scripts in that it allows editing of all files including the ramdisk contents without being root, and without resorting to FUSE or ISO mounting.
-It therefore stands some chance of working on a Mac (untested).
+It differs from other scripts in that it allows editing of all files including the ramdisk contents without being root, and without resorting to FUSE or ISO mounting, it therefore works on a Mac.

 Setup